Eastern Orthodoxy in the Republic of Ireland: Greek Orthodox Church in Ireland

 In 1981, the Greek Orthodox parish of Our Lady of the Annunciation was established in the former St Mary's Church, Dublin 1, which had been given over by the Church of Ireland.
 On 24 May of that year, the Greek Orthodox archbishop of Great Britain and Ireland consecrated and elevated the building to the status of a cathedral.
 When these premises were declared unsafe in 1986, the parish transferred to a house chapel in Artane.
 In November of that same year, the Church of Ireland transferred another of its defunct churches, in Ranelagh, for Greek Orthodox use.
 In 1994 the first permanent church was consecrated in Arbour Hill, Dublin.
 The adjacent hall in Arbour hill is used by the Hellenic Community of Ireland for the delivery of Greek language classes.
-The community is currently served by Irish born Father Thomas Carroll.
+The community was served by Irish born Father Thomas Carroll until his retirement in 2020.

+The Holy Metropolis of Ireland, led by Bishop Iakovos of Zinoupolis, was established following a Holy Synod on 22 March 2024.